eengstrom/ansible-role-bootstrap/README.md

-# eengstrom.bootstrap
+# Ansible Bootstrap Role

 Ansible role to bootstrap a fresh system to accept subsequent Ansible plays.
+Specifically:
+ - cache `ssh` host key(s) into `known_hosts` file.
-Specifically, install a minimal version of `python` so that subsequent plays may use Ansible's typical `python`-based functionality.
+ - install a minimal version of `python`.

+This is a minimal role to ensure that subsequent plays may use Ansible's typical `python`-based functionality.

 ## Requirements